jmkristian/OutpostForSCCo/README.md

 * Avast antivirus might say "This file might be dangerous - It's been submitted for interrogation."
 Click "More details" and then "I trust this file."
+Next, open Avast settings, select the "General" tab, check "allow me to decide" under "Enable CyberCapture" and try again to run the installer.
+Then you'll have to wait for a few minutes, until its interrogation is complete.
-Or it might say "this file may contain something bad."
+Or Avast might say "this file may contain something bad," or "CyberCapture has been activated.
+You've discovered a very rare file."
 After a minute, it might simply say "no problems found" and continue, without your intervention.
 Or it might show a link you can click to run the program anyway.